 - Somatic mutation: An alteration in DNA that occurs after conception and is not present within the germline.
 Somatic mutations can occur in any of the cells of the body except the germ cells (sperm and egg) and therefore are not passed on to children.
 Somatic mutations can (but do not always) cause cancer or other diseases.

 - Secondary findings: Genetic test results that are not related to the indication for which the exome or genome sequencing was ordered but may be of medical value or utility to the ordering physician, the patient, or the patient's family.
 (Adapted from ACMG .)
 ACMG has now adopted secondary findings rather than incidental findings as standard nomenclature.

-- Actionable genetic alteration: The presence or absence of a genetic mutation in a tumor or the germline that can be used to inform clinical management.
+- Actionable genetic information: The presence or absence of a genetic variant in a tumor or the germline that can be used to inform clinical management.
 (Adapted from Dancey et al..)